 Garment Doctor: Posture Adjustments

-Today we’re taking a closer look at posture adjustments, which are foundational to bespoke fittings as they can be difficult (and in some cases impossible) to recut post-production.
+Today we’re taking a closer look at posture adjustments, which are foundational to bespoke fittings because they affect every piece of the garment and they can be difficult (or impossible) to recut post-production.

 Will has great posture.
 He’s slightly erect, but very has a very close to “normal” balance.
 This charcoal birdseye jacket has already been adjusted for his posture, as you can see by the clean drape of the garment.